 We built an 8’ by 20’ cabin, and in Montana, every cabin must have a heat source.

-We chose the 5kw stove with tall legs.
+We chose the Dwarf 5kW stove with tall legs.
 I’d looked everywhere for a good small stove with low clearances, and my search led me to Tiny Wood Stove.

-I wanted to buy a US made product, and the only thing close to the Dwarfs are the Hobbit stoves, and the similar marine stoves made in Europe.
+I wanted to buy a stove from a US company, and the only thing close to the Dwarfs are the Hobbit stoves, and the similar marine stoves from Europe.
 I liked the Dwarf product and the opportunity to add an oven.
 I also appreciate the entrepreneurial spirit that I saw in the company’s founders.

 The stove came in a crate, and I was able to assemble it myself without any problems.
 A couple of the fire bricks were broken upon arrival, and a replacement set arrived just a few days after I sent an email.
 The customer service has been outstanding all along the way!

-We had a contractor friend help us with the installation, and used 6-inch stove pipe with an adaptor, which was recycled from the Habitat for Humanity store.
+We had a contractor friend help us with the installation, and used 6-inch stove pipe with an adapter, which was recycled from the Habitat for Humanity store.

 The stove is sitting on some granite pieces that were saved from a friends kitchen remodel.
 We mounted recycled corrugated metal roofing behind the stove with an inch of space behind the metal.
 This heat shield stays surprisingly cool when there’s a fire going.

 We have followed recommended clearances, and are pleased with the efficiency.
 It burns clean and hot.